godotengine/godot-docs/tutorials/step_by_step/scene_tree.rst

 effects and such), this one is the only one that is never created by the user.
 It's created automatically inside SceneTree.

-Scene Tree
+Scene tree
 ----------

-When a node is connected, directly or indirectly, to the root viewport, it becomes part of the *Scene Tree*.
+When a node is connected, directly or indirectly, to the root viewport, it becomes part of the *scene tree*.

 This means that, as explained in previous tutorials, will get the _enter_tree() and _ready() callbacks (as well as _exit_tree()).